We deeply care

 On our way to Net Zero

 It is important for us to make a genuine contribution to our climate.
 This will be successful if our measures contribute to the reduction of global warming by 1.5°C, as called for by the Paris Climate Agreement.
-We already signed the Fashion Industry Charter for Climate Action in 2018 that is based on the Paris Agreement and strives to achieve an emissions-free fashion industry by 2050.
+We already signed the Fashion Industry Charter for Climate Action in 2018 that is based on the Paris Agreement and strives to achieve Net Zero emissions by 2050.
 We have also set ourselves firm reduction targets along the way.

 CLIMATE PROTECTION WITH STATE-OF-THE-ART SCIENCE

-The 1.5-degree target of the Paris Agreement can only be achieved with a reduction of global greenhouse gas emissions.
-As part of our contribution, we are also working on reducing our emissions in our own area of responsibility and along our entire value chain.
+We are working on reducing our emissions in our own area of responsibility and along our entire value chain.
 To meet our ambitious climate protection goals, we are following an effective and efficient strategy.
-We follow scientifically based knowledge guiding us in the sustainable reduction of greenhouse gas emissions along our value chain.
+We follow scientifically based knowledge guiding us in the reduction of greenhouse gas emissions along our value chain.
+As methodologies and international regulations continue to evolve, the Company‘s existing climate transition plan is currently under review.

 Environmental protection is incorporated in all stages of the value chain by HUGO BOSS, particularly in the supply chain, where the majority of emissions take place.
 Clearly defined standards in relation to environmental protection and chemical and waste-water management also apply to our suppliers.
 When we decide to work with a supplier, we place a strong emphasis on ecological aspects and continue to monitor them during our collaboration.
 If it becomes clear that the agreed standards are no longer being complied with, we work together with the supplier on a corrective action plan (CAP).